tnajim/bizkit-interview-tnajim/README.md

 # BizKit Interview Task
+Please let me know if you have any feedback or suggestions on the code.
+It's my first time using Python so it might be messy.
+I learned alot during the task.
+Thank you.

+### Notes:
+- **Improved** the Matching Algorithm
+- **Implemented** a Search Algorithm
+- **Completed** the Bonus Challenge

 You did it!
 After a grueling interview process, you are now an official employee of Phasebook, Mark Zuckerberg's younger brother, Marc Zuckerberg's startup.